Castletown

 What are the top countries of origin in the suburb of Castletown?

-In terms of ancestry (country of birth of parents), the top three represented groups in Castletown are Australian, comprising 36.2% of the population, English, comprising 30.7% of the population, and Scottish, comprising 6.9% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: New Zealand is notably overrepresented at 1.1% of Castletown (vs 0.9% regionally), South African at 0.8% (vs 0.7%) and Maori at 0.9% (vs 0.8%).
+In terms of ancestry (country of birth of parents), the top three represented groups in Castletown are Australian, comprising 36.2% of the population, which is substantially higher than the regional average of 28.4%, English, comprising 30.7% of the population, and Scottish, comprising 6.9% of the population.
+Additionally, there are notable divergences in the representation of certain other ethnic groups: New Zealand is notably overrepresented at 1.1% of Castletown (vs 0.9% regionally), South African at 0.8% (vs 0.6%) and Maori at 0.9% (vs 1.0%).

 How does the percentage of people born overseas compare to the regional average?